 We have very strong links to the kingdom of Tonga, I am very passionate about Tonga especially my local vava’uans (where we have our family holiday home).
 For years it has annoyed me that these amazing people had such poor access to medical services and basic community education due to the remoteness of the islands.

 I kept dreaming as to what can be done… life always took over.
-3 years ago we went sailing in the Caribbean we met a lovely couple who captained the catamaran we took for our trip… we spoke of Tonga, the remoteness of the place that forces an amazing people to live in third world conditions, battling daily with basic health and education barriers.
+3 years ago we went sailing in the Caribbean we met a lovely couple who captained the catamaran we took for our trip.. we spoke of Tonga, the remoteness of the place that forces an amazing people to live in third world conditions, battling daily with basic health and education barriers.

-In September 2011 mates of theirs Richard and Stephanie Hackett started brainstorming the formation of the solution They called it Sea Mercy..they contacted us to be part of their journey as Sea Mercy’s Australian Directors.
+In September 2011 mates of theirs Richard and Stephanie Hackett started brainstorming the formation of the solution They called it Sea Mercy.
+They contacted us to be part of their journey as Sea Mercy’s Australian Directors.

 Sea Mercy’s initial efforts will be centered around Vava’u and its islands and was based from my place in vava’u.
 A group of sailors will be assisting in the transportation and delivery, medical professionals will be partaking in the delivery of services.

 Sea Mercy has a number vessels, mostly catamarans, hundreds medical volunteers and hundreds of thousands worth of medication heading via container to the south pacific at any given time.
 Sea Mercy has some of the best doctors around volunteering their time and money, including world renowned cardiologist Dr Kevin Campbell.
-The tongan flag is a
+The Tongan flag is a

 Tonga is one of the most beautiful, isolated island nation in the world.
 It is the only constitutionally Christian nation in the world.
 Holiday makers only see a simple, beautiful people, but it has one of the most ancient pure cultures in the world, tonga has NEVER been foreign ruled.
 It has always self ruled.
 The purity of such people and the depth of their

-As the Australian Directors of Sea Mercy, we are so proud of this project and what this amazing man Richard Hackett has been able to achieve so selflessly.
+AS the Australian Directors of sea Mercy, we are so proud of this project and what this amazing man Richard Hackett has been able to achieve so selflessly.
 It really amazes me what people with vision are able to achieve once they get organised!